In this video, I’ll be talking about what you need to know before you insure your business against cyber crime.

-Cybercrime insurance is something we are talking to clients on a daily basis.
-First, can your business survive without your digital systems?
-Welcome to cybercrime.
+Cyber insurance is something we are talking to clients on a daily basis these days.
+You have to ask yourself, ‘Can your business survive without your digital systems?’ as that could be the outcome if you are hit by a cyber attack.

-There are six key points when considering a cyber liability insurance policy.
+There are six key points when considering a cyber insurance policy:

 One, cyber business interruption cover

-Loss of income you incur following a cyber attack.
+Loss of income you incur following an attack

 Two, privacy breach costs

-A very important section covering two areas; first, costs you incur should your systems be breached.
-Two, privacy liability.
-Cost you may incur from claims from clients, three parties or regulators
+This is a very important section covering two areas; firstly, costs you incur should your systems be breached and secondly, privacy liability, the costs you may incur from claims from clients, third-parties or regulators

 A hacker takes over your systems and holds you to ransom.
-First, the insurer will try and help get your systems back.
+If you have cover in place, then your insurer will try and help get your systems back.
 If they can’t, they will consider paying the ransomware.

 Four, hacker damage

-Replacement costs for software and hardware made useless by the hacker; relevant cover for online businesses or companies with automated systems.
+Replacement costs for software and hardware made useless by the attack; relevant cover for online businesses or companies with automated systems.

 Five, media liability

-Protects you against your digital media bringing a potential claim against you; relevant to social media companies and companies with large digital traffic.
+Protects you against your digital media being used against you/your business and resulting in a potential claim against you; relevant to social media companies and companies with large digital traffic such as marketing agencies or IT support firms

 Six, cyber forensic support

-24/7 specialist help should you have a hack or data breach; experts recommended by the insurer to quickly help you identify what has happened.
+24/7 specialist help should you have a hack or data breach.
+Experts recommended by your insurer will quickly help you identify what has happened and help you get back to normal.

-Self-help is still the most important thing as the majority of hacks and data breaches are let in by users.
+Prevention is still the most important thing as the majority of hacks and data breaches are let in by users.
 Is your antivirus and firewall up to date?
 Are your passwords regularly changed?
 Are your employees fully trained in the correct procedures?
 Do you back up every day?
-A government incentive called Cyber Essentials is a good place to start.
+A government incentive called Cyber Essentials? is a good place to start.

 Call us, email us, or best still, pop in for a coffee.
 Love to be your insurance broker.
 Tell us what we need to do.
 Thank you for listening.